adeeldin72/seerah-101/README.md

 # seerah-101
 Project I worked on for class.
-My first attempt at web development.
+My first attempt at a full web site.